complexdatacollective/Fresco/README.md

 2. Delete GitHub Repository

-Delete your existing GitHub repository by navigating to the repository, selecting Settings, and scrolling down to Delete this repository.
+Delete your existing GitHub repository by navigating to your repository, selecting Settings, and scrolling down to 'Delete this repository'.
 You will be prompted to verify the deletion.

 ![delete-github1](public/images/readme-screenshots/delete-github1.png)
 ![delete-github2](public/images/readme-screenshots/delete-github2.png)